 The Kitchen Is Spotless

 School kitchens have very rigorous cleaning schedules.
 Every surface is sanitized multiple times a day, and lunch personnel wash their hands constantly.
 They also adhere to strict guidelines concerning food temperatures and food safety.
 All that to say, their kitchen is definitely cleaner than yours.
-Ready for the one-minute clean kitchen ritual that will change your life?

 Lunch Ladies Don’t Make the Menu

 While this may seem like a “I don’t make the rules” kind of excuse, it’s actually true.
 Lunches are strictly scheduled by the lunch planner of the school or district, and lunch ladies have very little control over what’s being served on the trays that day.
 Can you imagine meal planning for hundreds of kids, every single day?
 Start small with these 14 tips on meal planning for your own family.

 Many schools have programs set up with local food banks or homeless shelters.
 Any leftover pans of food get frozen to be picked up in the evening and brought to those in need.
 If you want to make a difference with your dollar, buy from these companies—they give back to their communities in a big way.